ibm-cloud-docs/EventStreams/eventstreams145.md

 You are also able to switch the endpoints that your Enterprise cluster uses after provisioning.
 To do this you use the following CLI commands

-To enable private endpoints
+To enable private endpoints -

 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints private
 ```
 {: codeblock}

 NB - switching to private endpoints whilst the cluster is in use is NOT recommended.
 It will disable all public endpoints and your applications will lose access to the cluster.
+{:important}

-An initial first step would be to enable both public and private
+An initial first step would be to enable both public and private -

 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints public-and-private
 ```
 {: codeblock}

-and then once applications migrated to the private endpoints, one can issue the following to turn off the public endpoints.
+and then once applications migrated to the private endpoints, one can issue the following to turn off the public endpoints -
 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints private
 ```
 {: codeblock}

-To change the IP whitelist use the following command
+To change the IP whitelist use the following command -

 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints private -p '{"private_ip_whitelist":["CIDR1","CIDR2"]}'
 ```
 {: codeblock}

-where CIDR1, 2 are .......????? ip addresses of the form ww.xx.yy.zz.?
+where CIDR1, 2 are IP addressess of the form ww.xx.yy.zz
-?????This is not additive right?
-All old and new need to be listed, any old not listed are removed form whitelist ???****

 NB:  If the private endpoint is enabled via CLI, then next time when updating private IP whitelist, --service-endpoints private can be omitted.

-NB:  switching IP Whitelists will disable any whitelisted IP address not in the new list.
+NB:  Switching IP Whitelists will disable any whitelisted IP address not in the new list.
 Applications accessing the cluster from those addresses will lose access to the cluster.

 ## How to check if instance update is completed
 {: #check_endpoints}
 Typically we would expect the above updates to take less than an hour.
 To check status use the following command

 ```
 ibmcloud resource service-instance <instance-name>
 ```